sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 19-03-2018

+- https://chrome.google.com/webstore/detail/personal-blocklist-by-goo/nolijncfnkgaikbjbdaogikpmpbdcdef?hl=en Google's own extension to block some websites to appear in search results.
+But the last Chrome version makes it useless, #willfixlater ?

 # 09-03-2018

 - https://lwn.net/Articles/679786/ Understanding cgroup v2